Form Validation in MultiSelect

 Edit form validation

-The MultiSelect component can be used inside an EditForm to create a form that includes a list for selecting an option.
-The EditForm
+The MultiSelect component can be used inside an EditForm to build a form that supports selecting multiple values.
+The EditForm component validates data annotation rules via the DataAnnotationsValidator component.

-When the MultiSelect input is valid, the form is ready to be submitted.
-If the input is invalid, an error message will be displayed until a valid value is chosen.
+When the MultiSelect input is valid, the form can be submitted.
+If the input is invalid, a validation message is displayed until a valid value is provided.

-- The ValidationSummary component displays a summary of all validation errors on the form.
+ValidationSummarydisplays a summary of all validation errors in the form. - The

 @using Syncfusion.Blazor.DropDowns